Global minimisation of nonconvex functions by generalising the mirror descent method: Introduction

-Creating algorithms is a robust approach to tackling optimisation challenges.
+Optimisation algorithms are central to tackling optimisation problems like~\eqref{problem}.
 Within the literature, there is a plethora of algorithms and their variations specifically tailored for convex functions.
-However, designing algorithms for non-convex optimisation problems has been limited due to computational costs and the challenge of proving convergence.
-Nonetheless, by selecting an appropriate set of \emph{abstract linear functions}, it is feasible to transform any function into an abstract convex one.
-Our focus is on developing algorithms capable of addressing optimisation problems across a broader spectrum of functions.
-Specifically, we aim to create two distinct proximal-point-like algorithms to solve the targeted optimisation problem, with the condition that the set of abstract linear functions forms a linear vector space.
+However, the existence of algorithms for non-convex optimisation problems is limited due to computational costs and the challenge of proving convergence.
+Indeed, most of these algorithms focus on generalising their convex versions to find stationary points, which satisfy a necessary, but not sufficient condition for (global) optimality.
+Our focus, in this paper, is different: we aim to generalise an algorithm, namely the mirror descent method, to globally minimise any function, provided it is expressed as an abstract convex one using an appropriate selection of a set of \emph{abstract linear functions}, with the condition that this set forms a linear vector space.
+We also describe a conceptual Bregman proximal point algorithm for abstract convex functions.

-In both algorithms, we introduce an abstract Bregman distance.
-The first algorithm is a Bregman proximal-point method, and we provide proof of convergence for the function values of the iterates.
+The first algorithm, referred to as \emph{abstract mirror descent}, exhibits the convergence of the $limitinf$ of the sequence of function values.
+We call the second algorithm \emph{abstract Bregman proximal-point method}, and we provide proof of convergence for the function values of the iterates.
 Additionally, we demonstrate that all cluster points in the sequence generated by the algorithm belong to the solution set of the problem.

-The second algorithm, referred to as abstract mirror descent, exhibits the convergence of the limitinf of the sequence of function values.
+We also provide numerical results to test these algorithms on real (nonconvex) abstract convex problems.